 - You’re the last to raise your hand when someone asks for something from a group.
 As you might remember from your elementary school days, there were some fellow students whose hands shot straight up into the air when the teacher asked a question or needed someone to volunteer.
 Extraverts tend to be ready and eager to stand out in any academic or social situation.
 You are probably more of an introvert than an extravert if you are content to sit back and let others take center stage.
 It’s not that introverts know less than others; they just don’t feel a particular need to be in that limelight.

 - You often wear headphones when you’re in a public situation.
 Whether it’s making your way through a crowded bus station or just navigating a crowded street, if you’re an introvert you most likely don’t seek a great deal of contact with others.
 In decades past, if you wanted to avoid interacting with strangers, you would keep your head down and look straight in front of you.
-Now you have the added protection of being able to hide behind the protection of your headphones (though no one has to know whether there’s actually music coming through them or not).
+Now you have the added protection of your headphones (though no one has to know whether there’s actually music coming through them or not).

 - You prefer not to engage with people who seem angry or upset.
-You’re likely to try to avoid people who seem like they might be in a bad mood, if not outright furious at something or someone.
+You’re likely to try to avoid people who seem like they might be in a bad mood.
 According to research by University College London psychologist Marta Ponari and collaborators, people high in introversion fail to show what’s called the “gaze-cuing effect.”
-Normally, if you were to see the image of a person’s face on a computer screen looking in a certain direction, you would follow that person’s gaze and therefore respond more quickly to a visual target on that side of the screen than when the person’s gaze and the target are pointed in opposite directions.
-Introverts show this effect just as extraverts do, but if the person’s face seems angry, they don’t show the gaze-cuing effect.
-This suggests that people high in introversion don’t want to look at someone who seems mad.
+Normally, if you were to see the image of a person’s face on a computer screen looking in a certain direction, you would follow that person’s gaze—and therefore respond more quickly to a visual target on that side of the screen compared to when the person’s gaze and the target are pointed in opposite directions.
+Introverts show this effect just as extraverts do, but if the person’s face seems angry, they seem not to show the gaze-cuing effect.
+This suggests that people high in introversion might be less inclined to look at someone who seems mad.
 Ponari and her team believe that this is because they are more sensitive to potentially negative evaluations.
 If you think a person is angry because of something to do with you, his or her gaze becomes a threat.

 - You don’t initiate small talk with salespeople or others with whom you have casual contact.
 It’s nearly impossible for you to imagine yourself being like that the garrulous individual in front of you in line at the supermarket who chats with everyone about the weather.
 If you’re late or stressed, you don’t “leak” this information out to the people around you but instead just think it quietly to yourself as you mull over your plight.
 You may feel that it’s no one’s business but your own, or you may prefer to come out of your bad mood through your own personal stress-busting strategies.
 Either way, people don’t really know how you’re feeling or thinking at any given moment, unless you feel close enough to them to share these private reflections.

-Being an introvert definitely has its advantages.
-You’re less likely to make a social gaffe, such as by inadvertently insulting someone whose opinion you don’t agree with.
+As an introvert, you may be less likely to make a social gaffe, such as by inadvertently insulting someone whose opinion you don’t agree with.
 Because you enjoy reflecting on your own thoughts, you’ll be less likely to get bored when you're alone than someone who needs constant social stimulation.
 The only risk you face is that people who don’t know you might think you’re aloof or that you feel superior to everyone else.
 Giving yourself permission to be a little more open in revealing your thoughts and feelings may help you make the best of both worlds, being true to your personality while not erring in the direction of seeming antisocial.

-If, on the other hand, you’re an all-out extravert, you might benefit from practicing a little introversion in your daily life.
+If, on the other hand, you’re an all-out extravert, you might benefit from practicing some habits of introverts.
 See what it’s like not to be the first one to speak, take charge, or offer your opinion.
 It’s possible that allowing yourself to tap into your secret introvert may help you experience the world in a new, more reflective manner.